 It’s a “content management system” in web development jargon.
 WordPress is also “open-source” – which means that a community maintains it.
 A for-profit corporation does not own it.

 WordPress.com is a service (not just the actual software & community) that offers websites/blogs powered by their install of WordPress.
-You own the content of your website, but you don’t actually own your actual website.
+They bundle hosting, support, services, and software into a single subscription.

 The renting vs. buying in real estate works well as an analogy.